Book projects in progress

 "Return to the Round River," based on my experiences as a teacher, youth worker, and Assistant Director at a camp a Northern Wisconsin,, this book considers an ecologically motivated model of learning that mobilizes ideas of the pastoral, giving priority to "teachable moments" in the course of authentic, hands-on learning experiences.
 This essentially holistic approach is offered as a corrective to the tendency to control and contain students in the service of "standards-based learning" and the "merit-badge" approach to credentialing them by way of narrowly defined skills-based instruction.

 "Parallel Lives of Island Nations" is modeled on the approach to writing popular biography pioneered by Plutarch.
 The lives of the notable and great were presented by weaving together what they were reported to have said and done.
 Jamaica, New Zealand (Aotearoa), and Iceland are the island nations whose stories this book sets out to tell.
-Among the exemplary lives paralleled are those of Marcus Garvey, one of the most powerful and controversial black rights activists of the twentieth century, and Bob Marley, the original ambassador of Reggae, whose music has become a symbol of unity and social change worldwide; Hone Heke, the Nhu Puhi warrior and first to sign the Treaty of Waitangi who later was to become the focal opponent of British occupation, and James Busby, the appointed British Resident who sought in earnest to broker peace between and among Maori tribes and the Pakeha commercial adventurers from Europe; and, from Iceland, Snorri Sturluson (born 1179), writer of the oral Edda and Heimskringla, and Vigdis Finnbogadottir, the world's first democratically elected female president whose sixteen years in that role makes her the longest-serving elected female head of state of any country to date.
+Among the exemplary lives paralleled are those of Marcus Garvey, one of the most powerful and controversial black rights activists of the twentieth century, and Bob Marley, the original ambassador of Reggae, whose music has become a symbol of unity and social change worldwide; Hone Heke, the Nhu Puhi warrior and first to sign the Treaty of Waitangi who later was to become the focal opponent of British occupation, and James Busby, the appointed British Resident who sought to broker peace between and among Maori tribes and the Pakeha commercial adventurers from Europe; and, from Iceland, Snorri Sturluson (born 1179), writer of the oral Edda and Heimskringla , and Vigdis Finnbogadottir, the world's first democratically elected female president whose sixteen years in that role makes her among the then longest-serving elected female heads of state.